EMDR Therapy

 Before any trauma processing begins, we focus on building calm and stability.
 This phase includes learning grounding strategies, strengthening internal skills, and developing a shared understanding of how EMDR works.
 Preparation may take several sessions and is an essential part of the process.

-Stabilisation may be a significant part of the preparation phase, especially if you are experienced heightened emotional distress or currently challenging life circumstances.
+Stabilisation may be a significant part of the preparation phase, especially if you are experiencing heightened emotional distress or currently challenging life circumstances.
+This phase may look more like traditional therapy, and I may integrate skills from an array of approaches including Acceptance and Commitment Therapy and Dialectical Behaviour Therapy.

 This phase may range from one session for some, and months for others.